nihilistparth/TicTacToe/README.md

 <img src="/app.png" alt="A look at the app"/>

-# Using Minimax, implement an AI to play Tic-Tac-Toe optimally.
+# Implemented an AI to play TicTacToe using Minimax algorithm and optmized it thorugh alpha-beta pruning.